-In a previous essay, I told the story of how I suffered from night terrors as a child.
-I subtitled that story, “I know the meaning of peace and serenity.
+In another essay, I tell the story of how I suffered from night terrors as a child.
+I often subtitle that story, “I know the meaning of peace and serenity.
 It’s your mom lying down next to you and rubbing your back at 2am, moments after being so terribly scared.”

 Most of these moments have been in what might best be described as ordinary interactions or activities.
 It’s like how we used to watch the old TV detective show “The Rockford Files” and seem to get a charge out of Jim Rockford’s humanism.

 Then there are countless moments in which she’ll say something with a double meaning but not having initially recognized it.
 I’ll just look at her and cock my head to the side with eyebrows raised, hopeful that when she hits the rewind button and plays back what she just said she’ll hear the other meaning.

 When she gets it, she will either laugh or yell out a flabbergasted, “Andy!” (assuming she doesn’t first use the beginnings of one of my brothers’ names, “Sc, St, Andy!”).
 When this happens in front of one or more of her grandchildren, it’s all the funnier.
 This is especially true if the double meaning is of, shall we say, a mature nature.

 Like the time on Valentine’s Day back in 1980 when she pointed at the midsection of my 17 year-old brother who, as a decoration, had attached a construction paper red valentine’s day heart to his belt buckle.
 In front of a roomful of his friends, including his high school girlfriend, while pointing at his belt buckle, my mother blurted out, “You have a heart on!”

 Go ahead, say it out loud while imagining you are pointing at the belt buckle of a post-pubescent male.
 Hear the double meaning?